gekatateam/neptunus/docs/CONFIGURATION.md

  - **log_format**: Logging format, supports `pretty`, `logfmt` and `json` formats.
  - **http_port**: Address for the HTTP API server.
 See more in the [API documentation](API.md).
  - **log_fields**: A map of fields, that will be added to each log entry.
+ - **log_replaces**: A map of `regexp = replacer` pairs; all matched substrings in log message will be replaced; it may help to avoid logging sensitive data, e.g. authorization tokens.

 Here is a common part example:
 ```toml